Biosecurity: a shared responsibilty

 The Emerald Fringe

 The Emerald Fringe is bushland that skirts right around the island.
 It’s public/state-owned land, and heritage listed with Redlands City Council.
-This feature sets Coochiemudlo Island apart from other Queensland habited islands.
+This feature sets Coochiemudlo Island apart from other Queensland inhabited islands.

 Coastal erosion and a defining moment for Coochiemudlo Island Coastcare